 A thread refers to a continuous helical ridge.
 The helical ridge comes with a uniform section on different surfaces of a cylinder or cone.
 It can form on the nut (internal) or on the screw/bolt (external) surface.

 A thread’s primary function is to act as a coupling between two mechanisms.
 You’ll get a great picture of threads when you think of your water bottle cap.
-The cap and the bottle top couples to give a tight water seal.
+The cap and the bottle top couple to give a tight water seal.

 There’s the transmission of motion as a result of the coupling.
 Consequently, the motion can help obtain mechanical advantages.
 The following terms will help you better understand machining threads: